-The overall target of 78.67% was created by using the average of the individual Performance Indicator targets (i.e., a composite target).
+The overall performance percentage of 78.7% was created by using the average of the individual performance percentages (i.e., a composite percentage).

-- The target for adult health care coverage was determined after examining the actual trend, the projected trend, the relevant Healthy People 2010 goal, and comparisons to the US state median, high, and low values. - The target for adult dental insurance was determined after examining the actual trend and the projected trend. - The target for child health care coverage was determined after examining the actual trend (from two sources), the projected trends, the relevant Healthy People 2010 goal, and comparisons to the US value, and high and low values.
+- The performance percentage for adult health care coverage was determined after examining the actual trend, the projected trend, the relevant Healthy People 2010 goal, and comparisons to the US state median, high, and low values. - The performance percentage for adult dental insurance was determined after examining the actual trend and the projected trend. - The performance percentage for child health care coverage was determined after examining the actual trend (from two sources), the projected trends, the relevant Healthy People 2010 goal, and comparisons to the US value, and high and low values.